Achievable logoAchievable logo

 A(x)=(sin(lnx))3

-This function has multiple layers of composition:
+This function has multiple layers of composition and requires two applications of the chain rule:

 Apply the chain rule layer by layer: